barton-willis/ortho/README.md

 | ultraspherical         | ✔️ (45/45 pass)         | 4.0 seconds    |                        |
 | pochhammer             | ✔️ (35/35) pass         | 0.1 second     |                        |

-All the functions need more tests.
+All the functions need more tests, not just `spherical_bessel_y`.

 ### Controlling subtractive cancellation

-Computing the orthogonal polynomials using the recursion relation is algorithmically simple.
-But to avoid subtractive cancellation, we must be vigilant.
-Here is an example: Let's compute the Laguerre polynomials using recursion and binary64 numbers.
+Computing the orthogonal polynomials through their three‑term recurrence is straightforward, but to avoid loss of accuracy due to subtractive cancellation, requires additional logic.

+To illustrate this loss of accuracy, let's compute the Laguerre polynomials using recursion and binary64 numbers.
 In Maxima, a simple way to do this is to use a memoizing function; for example

 ```maxima
 (%i1)	a : -200.0$